 Every Wednesday throughout term time from 10.15am - 11.00am - FREE.
 Bring your little ones on Wednesday mornings for some great fun.

 click here for details

 Spring is upon us and we have some great events and activities to keep you busy.
 Choose from our Wacky Wednesdays free activities for under 5s, craft & gift fairs and a walk through our lovely nature trail to name but a few.
-What will you discover?
+The adventure starts here...

 Once a month the Museum is home to a fantastic craft fair, with over 40 stalls selling quality gifts, jewellery and handmade crafts, these mini events are not to be missed.